callummclu/dissertation/readme.md

 # Espruino Tools

-An asynchronous JavaScript library to control remote embedded devices [JavaScript, Promise, Arduino]
+An exploration of remote embedded systems programming through modern web technologies.

 ## What is Espruino Tools?

+Espruino tools are a set of node packages built with the aim to make development on espruino devices as easy as possible.

 <!-- # Guidance
 This is a suggested template for a project.
 You can modify it as you please, but